 The loss of IS as a common enemy as well as the declining influence of the USA and the subsequent power vacuum are all factors which are likely to increase divisions between tribal and sectarian groups, making the impact of the persecution engine Clan oppression stronger.
-Pressure will thereby increase on all Christians, including those in Kurdish areas - but particularly on those from a Muslim background, who suffer most where this engine is strong.
+Pressure is thereby like to increase on all categories of Christian communities, including those in Kurdish areas - but particularly on converts from a Muslim background, who suffer most where this engine is strong.